herambchaudhari4121/geomoose-website/source/rfc/rfc-6.rst

 5. The PSC chair will be responsible for reporting and reconciling fund balance at regularly scheduled PSC meetings.

-6. The GeoMOOSE website will be updated to include information on how to contribute.
+6. The GeoMoose website will be updated to include information on how to contribute.

 Voting History
 ---------------